S0und/S0undTV/README.md

 - Multiple UI Themes
 - Basic gesture control in the Player
 - Recommendation channels
+- Historical chat messages (see what happened on the channel before you've joined) powered by https://recent-messages.robotty.de/

-Disclaimer: some of the features are only work on powerful Android TV devices, exp.: Nvidia Shield TV, Mi Box.
+Disclaimer: some of these features are only work on powerful Android TV devices, exp.: Nvidia Shield TV, Mi Box.